abdelrahmann190/a_eye_bot/README.md

 ---

 **Credits:**
-The animations used in this app were created by an artist whose name will be credited here soon.
+The animations used in this app were created by **@setyosn** on the Rive community files.
 I do not own the rights to these animations, and full credit goes to the original creator for their work. 🙏